Lottie Awards 2025 is live! Click here to view the winners including the UK’s Top 100 care homes!

 The Care Inspectorate regulates and inspects Scottish care services to ensure they’re up to scratch.
 Learn more about the Care Inspectorate here.

 Care homes for young adults can support various needs, including physical and learning disabilities.
-Here are eight of the best care homes for young adults.
+Here are nine of the best care homes for young adults.

 Many homes across the UK offer care for couples so they can stay together.
 We've highlighted 10 of the very best care homes for couples in the UK.

 Many residential and nursing care homes across the UK welcome people with various learning disabilities.
-Here are five Lottie learning disability homes.
+Here are eight Lottie learning disability homes.

 EMI stands for Elderly Mentally Infirm and refers to care home residents with Alzheimer's and other forms of dementia.
 EMI units offer specialist care.